-Are you ready to break into a million-dollar industry?
+Are you ready to break into a million-dollar trucking industry?

-Whether you’re excited to start a brand new career or you want to give your towing business a boost, it’s good to be ready with tools you can use.
+Tow truck drivers are in a booming job market!
+The total revenue in the automobile towing US market size is $11.3 billion.
+Whether you’re excited to start a brand new career or you want to give your towing business a boost, it’s good to be ready with the towing tools you can use.
 With this ultimate guide, get the gear to take every car recovery job in stride.

-An electric winch winds up the cable that gets attached to the car you want to tow, doing the heavy-duty work of hauling that car out of a ditch or back onto the road.
+An electric tow winch, sometimes called a motorized winch, is the KEY TOOL to start tow trucking.
+You literally can’t tow a car without one.
+An electric tow winch winds up the cable that gets attached to the car you want to tow, doing the heavy-duty work of hauling that car out of a ditch or back onto the road.

 Two legs are better than one because they’ll give you multiple pressure points.
 That spreads out the pressure (force) when you’re pulling in the wrecked car, which in turn limits the risk of damaging the car from the force of the winch’s pull.